 In the winter months, Witsand is also the perfect spot to watch the whales in the famous Witsand whale nursery.

 Taking a day to explore the area: There are several fabulous drives and 4X4 routes that take you beyond the Grootvadersbosch Valley to Barrydale or Riversdale.
 For rainy days, try some of the local favourite restaurants and coffee shops in Heidelberg, Swellendam, Suurbraak and Barrydale.

-All of these place are a 20-40 minute drive and perfect for a rainy day.
+All of these places are a 20-40 minute drive and perfect for a rainy day.
 Chat to us to find out more.